Excelitas-PCO/pco.recorder-samples/README.md

 Our default here is *<preset name>/install*, so e.g. *release_lnx/install* for the *release_lnx* preset

 #### PCO_PACKAGE_INSTALL_DIR
-This specifies the root path to your installation of the **pco.cpp** package.
+This specifies the root path to your installation of the **pco.recorder** package.
 Our default here is the system wide installation path, so normally you do not need to change it.
-If you installed pco.cpp on windows as user, you need to adapt this to the actual installation path of pco.cpp
+If you installed pco.recorder on windows as user, you need to adapt this to the actual installation path of pco.recorder

 #### AUTO_UPDATE_PCO_PACKAGE
-If this flag is set to true, the *./externals/pco/CMakeLists.txt* will automatically update the **pco.cpp** related files from the pco.cpp install path, e.g. when you install a new version of pco.cpp the examples will automatically be updated on the next reconfiguration.
+If this flag is set to true, the *./externals/pco/CMakeLists.txt* will automatically update the **pco.recorder** related files from the pco.recorder install path, e.g. when you install a new version of pco.recorder the examples will automatically be updated on the next reconfiguration.

 If you want to disable this mechanism, just set ```"AUTO_UPDATE_PCO_PACKAGE": false```